pytorch/serve/benchmarks/README.md

 Apache Bench is installed in Mac by default.
 You can test by running ```ab -h```

+* Windows
+    - Download apache binaries from [Apache Lounge](https://www.apachelounge.com/download/)
+    - Install Visual C++ Redistributable for Visual Studio 2015-2019 if not installed already
+    - Extract and place the contents at some location eg: `C:\Program Files\`
+    - Add this path `C:\Program Files\Apache24\bin`to the environment variable PATH.

 ## Benchmark
 ### Run benchmark
 This command will run the AB benchmark with default parameters.
 It will start a Torchserve instance locally, register Resnet-18 model, and run 100 inference requests with a concurrency of 10.